Delta City: Delta City Belgrade

-Delta City Belgrade construction began on 22 March 2006.
-Designed by Israeli architects MYS, the project cost €74 million.
-It then opened on 1 November 2007.
+Delta City Belgrade's construction began on 22 March 2006.
+Designed by the architecture firm MYS, the project cost €74 million.
+It opened on 1 November 2007.

 Delta City Belgrade is located in New Belgrade's Blok 67.
 With floor area of 87,000 m^{2}, it is the first shopping mall of its size in Serbia.
 Its total gross leasable area is 30,000 m^{2}.
-Some of the stores in the mall are H&M, Zara, Calvin Klein Underwear, Adidas, Sport Vision, Fashion & Friends, N fashion, Bershka, Sephora, CT shop, Pull and Bear, Tom Tailor, Massimo Dutti, Stradivarius, Tezenis, Geox, Office Shoes, and others.
+Some of the stores in the mall are H&M, Zara, Calvin Klein Underwear, Adidas, Sport Vision, Fashion & Friends, N fashion, Bershka, Sephora, CT shop, Pull and Bear, Tom Tailor, Massimo Dutti, Stradivarius, Tezenis, Geox, and Office Shoes.

-The mall also includes 15 restaurants as well as three restaurant chains: Kentucky Fried Chicken, McDonald's and Monument.
+The mall also includes 15 restaurants and three restaurant chains: Kentucky Fried Chicken, McDonald's and Monument.

 Austrian Cineplexx operates multiplex cinema with eight screens.
 There is also cafés, fast food courts, children's playgrounds, and 130 retail units.
 The largest tenant is Super Maxi supermarket.
 In total, there are over 1,200 parking places on five decks above the ground, and one underground.

 The mall is located on the same block as Belville.
 Delta City can serve 200,000 people within a 10-minute walk, and 600,000 within a ten-minute drive.